 In January 2015, ULSTEIN signed a contract with Bernhard Schulte Offshore for the delivery of two service vessels for the offshore wind industry.
 The first of these was recently launched from Ulstein Verft, watch video.
-This is the first ship to feature the new X-STERN™.Together with the ship’s X-BOW® this provides better performance at sea in tough weather conditions such as making it easier for ships to remain in position next to wind turbines.
-Deputy CEO, Tore Ulstein, notes:
+This is the first ship to feature the new X-STERN®.Together with the ship’s X-BOW® this provides better performance at sea in tough weather conditions such as making it easier for ships to remain in position next to wind turbines.
+Chair of the Board, Tore Ulstein, notes:

 ‘The offshore wind industry is experiencing growth.
 The strong, reliable winds at sea are an important resource that has the potential to generate large quantities of renewable energy.
 The goal is to get down to a cost that means it is no longer dependent on state subsidies.
 We’re looking forward to taking new strides forward, developing new innovations and become an even more critical operator in this sector.
 Sustainable growth should form the basis of everything we do and developing ships and solutions that, amongst other things, reduce fuel consumption and environmentally harmful emissions is crucial,’ he says.

 Ocean-based activities currently account for more than 70 per cent of Norwegian export revenues.
 Our future will depend on how we manage the ocean and invest in new knowledge.